-You might understand better if you read stories like that of Crystal Judson-Brame, who was murdered in 2003 by her husband, the police chief of Tacoma, Washington.
-Women like Lucie Gélinas, a mother of three gunned down on a busy highway by her ex-boyfriend, an elite officer in the Royal Canadian Mounted Police.
+It is important to remember what happened to women like Crystal Judson-Brame, who was murdered in 2003 by her husband, the police chief of Tacoma, Washington.
+Women like Lucie Gélinas, a mother of three gunned down on a busy Montreal highway by her ex-boyfriend, an elite officer in the Royal Canadian Mounted Police.

-Both murders happened despite clear warning signs to police well beforehand that the officer was a danger, which were dismissed by police.
-The cases resulted in millions of dollars in legal settlements, but they could have been prevented had the issue been taken more seriously.
+Both murders happened despite clear prior warning signs to police that the officer was a danger, which were dismissed by police.
+They could have been prevented had the signs been taken more seriously.